YuvalBahat/Explorable-Super-Resolution/codes/README.md

 <!--- Other Python packages: `pip install numpy opencv-python lmdb`-->

 ## Acknowledgement
-Code architecture is based on an older version of [BasicSR](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+Code for the SR work is built upon an older version of [BasicSR](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).

 ## Running the explorable SR GUI<a name="GUI_run"></a>
 1. *Train or download a pre-trained explorable SR model:*